-Local Leaders of Education Recruitment Round Now Open!
+Local Leaders of Education Recruitment day was successful in March 2017.

 The Pennine Teaching School is seeking applications from potential Local Leaders of Education (LLEs) on behalf of The National College for Teaching and Leadership (NCTL).